grip-on-software/monetdb-import/Database_structure.md

         has.
     -   **version** - INT - reference to fixversion.id: The first
         reported affected version that the issue describes a particular bug of.
-If this is not set, then the field value is 0.
+If this is not set, then the field value is NULL.
     -   **expected_ltcs** - INT: The number of expected logical test cases that are needed to sufficiently test the implementation of this story, use case or issue.
 If this is not set, then it is